texfaq/texfaq.github.io/FAQ-context.md

-ConTeXt allows users to specify formatting commands in English, Dutch, German, French, or Italian, and to use different typesetting engines (PDFTeX, XeTeX, Aleph and LuaTeX) without changing the user interface.
+ConTeXt allows users to specify formatting commands in English, Dutch, German, French, or Italian, and to use different typesetting engines (pdfTeX, XeTeX, Aleph and LuaTeX) without changing the user interface.
 ConTeXt continues to develop, often in response to requests from the user community.

 The development of [LuaTeX](./FAQ-luatex.html) was originally driven by ConTeXt, almost from the start of its project.
-Nowadays, ConTeXt it is distributed in two versions&nbsp;&mdash; mark two (files with extension `mkii`) which runs on PDFTeX but is not under active development, and mark four (files with extension `mkiv`) (which runs on LuaTeX and is where development happens).
+Nowadays, ConTeXt it is distributed in two versions&nbsp;&mdash; mark two (files with extension `mkii`) which runs on pdfTeX but is not under active development, and mark four (files with extension `mkiv`) (which runs on LuaTeX and is where development happens).